uikit/uikit-site/docs/pages/drop.md

 ## Position

 By default, the drop is positioned below the toggle.
-To change its position set the `pos` option to the `uk-drop` attribute.
-The first part of the value refers to the side where the drop is positioned while the second part defines its alignment to the toggle.
+To change its position, set the `pos` option to the `uk-drop` attribute.
+The first part of the value refers to the side where the drop is positioned, while the second part defines its alignment to the toggle.

 | Position        | Description                                                                |
 | :-------------- | :------------------------------------------------------------------------- |